• Skip to primary navigation

 Is baked oatmeal gluten-free or dairy-free?

-Baked oatmeal can be made gluten-free or dairy-free with these substitutions:
+Baked oatmeal can be made gluten-free and dairy-free with these substitutions:

 Dairy-Free Option: Use dairy-free milk in the recipe.